 What Is the Magnet Type?

-Most of the time the make, model, and year will tell us the magnet type.
+Most of the time the make, model, and year will tell a buyer the magnet type.
 If not, a picture can also do the trick.
-It’s only in rare cases (upgrades perhaps, or older systems) that we need more information, like a serial number or a snapshot of the information plate that’s affixed directly to the magnet.
+It’s only in rare cases (an upgraded system, perhaps, or much older systems) that we need more information.
+This is often a serial number or a snapshot of the information plate that’s affixed directly to the magnet.

 What Type of Gradients Does the Unit Have?

-Slight nuances and creative names to market capabilities can make this a bit tricky to find what the system really is!
+Slight nuances and creative names from the manufacturers can make it a bit tricky to find what the system really is.
 So, if you have a Siemens we need to know if it’s Turbo, Ultra, Sprint, or Quantum.
 With GE: Smartspeed, HiSpeed, or Echospeed.
 For a Philips: Omni, Power, Master, Pulsar, or Nova.
 Those names will be all we need to know.

 Finally, no MRI is complete without a full array of surface coils.
 A typical set consists of head, neck, spine, body (usually several sizes), and extremity.
 There are many others that can be included from specialized cardiac coils, to breast coils, to large peripheral angio coils for vascular studies.
 We need the full list and which ones are “multi-channel” (4, 8, 16, 32, etc.).
 This is very important and can swing the value of your MRI.
 The names of the coils are typically listed right on the tag.
 If you don’t know for sure, just send us a picture.

-That’s all we need to value your MRI system and, since we do this all the time, we can give you a pretty good idea of what to expect.
-If you’re valuing for insurance, financing, or simple curiosity, we’re happy to help.
+That’s all a buyer typically needs to value your MRI system.
+At Block Imaging, we do this all the time, so we can give you a pretty good idea of what to expect.
+If you’re valuing for insurance, financing, or even simple curiosity, we’re happy to help.